 I not only eat quiche - I make it, too.
 I cry at movies - and even the occasional TV show or commercial.
 I was Alan Alda before Alan Alda was Alan Alda.
 I'm Lloyd Dobler without the boom box.
 I'm three parts Leonard, one part Raj, a smidgen of Sheldon and, apart from being Jewish, no parts Howard (if you get the reference, so much the better).
 I love animals (especially cats).
 I volunteer in my community, serve on charitable boards, and unabashedly love my kids.
 I have my own tux.
 If you're seeking the company of a real he-man, I'm afraid it's not me.
 If you're looking for someone who will care for you and take care of you, well then that's more like it.

-I like reading, writing, music, singing, karaoke, walking, cooking, wine, port, vodka martinis & greyhounds, Gosling's Gold Seal Bermudan Black Rum (esp. in a Dark 'n Stormy®), coffee in any form (latte, cappuccino, mocha, espresso, Turkish, mud, iced, Thai iced, New York regular, New York light, chocolate covered espresso beans, ice blended, ice cream, mochi, etc.), dark chocolate, tea, egg creams, soup, Rotary, charity, volunteering, theatre (drama, comedy, musical, opera), farmers markets, dining out, sushi, Mongolian BBQ, dim sum, proper NY hot dogs (kosher beef with deli mustard and sauerkraut), sushi, sashimi, bagels (ideally with lox or whitefish salad and onions), hummus, falafel, dim sum, eggplant, steak, pot roast, Legos® (aw, c'mon, I am a dad!), games (backgammon, Stratego®, Mille Borne®, Risk®, spades, hearts, Rummikub®), Monty Python, Star Trek, Doctor Who, travel, kayaking, the environment, clean air, volunteering, free speech, politics, freedom, liberty, civil rights, democracy, insurrection... oh, and coffee!
+I like reading, writing, music, singing, karaoke, walking, cooking, wine, port, vodka martinis & greyhounds, Gosling's Gold Seal Bermudan Black Rum (esp. in a Dark 'n Stormy®), coffee in any form (latte, cappuccino, mocha, espresso, Turkish, mud, iced, Thai iced, New York regular, New York light, chocolate covered espresso beans, ice blended, ice cream, mochi, etc.), dark chocolate, tea, egg creams, cheesecake, soup, Rotary, charity, volunteering, theatre (drama, comedy, musical, opera), farmers markets, dining out, sushi, Mongolian BBQ, dim sum, proper NY hot dogs (kosher beef with deli mustard and sauerkraut), sushi, sashimi, bagels (ideally with lox or whitefish salad and onions), hummus, falafel, dim sum, eggplant, steak, pot roast, Legos® (aw, c'mon, I am a dad!), games (backgammon, Stratego®, Mille Borne®, Risk®, spades, hearts, Rummikub®), Monty Python, Star Trek, Doctor Who, travel, kayaking, the environment, clean air, volunteering, free speech, politics, freedom, liberty, civil rights, democracy, insurrection... oh, and coffee!

 Now then, if you haven't stopped reading yet, permit me to introduce myself...

 I have three children.
-The eldest lives with me full time, and his siblings come to us on weekends.
+The eldest, who is now in college, lives with me full time and his siblings come to us on weekends.
 They are the most important people in my life (did that stop you reading?) except for that one special person I'm still searching for.
 I like to think that I'm a fairly nice guy, and most of my friends seem to agree.
 For some silly reason, I choose to believe that chivalry isn't dead, and that it's still permissible and appropriate to hold open a door, offer your arm, or pull out & push in a chair for a lady.
 I live and breathe music, art, books, the cinema and theater.
 And yes, I have even been known on occasion to attend the opera, sometimes in the company of my middle son who, like me, is a theater and music addict.
 Fair warning is given that I am known to quote movies and song lyrics at the drop of a hat and even to break out in song spontaneously.

 I love to cook (no, not just quiche).
 Blame it on my upbringing.
 I was the youngest in the family, including my cousins, and essentially grew up in the kitchen with my mother, my aunt and my grandmother.
 Every holiday was a cacophony of sights, sounds and smells.
 As a result, I learned to cook, and to love it.
 For me, there's nothing better to do at the end of a long, tiring day than to come home and take out all your frustrations on some poor unsuspecting piece of chicken or an eggplant that never did anybody any harm...
 In the kitchen I am free to experiment, to try new things, and to revel in the thrill when a new dish comes out right.
 I love to cook for family, for friends, for that special someone...
 Why dine alone?
 Good food, good wine, good conversation and good company - these are the things that can make an evening complete.
 Especially the right company.